mathworks/MATLAB-Simulink-Challenge-Project-Hub/GENERATIVE_AI_GUIDELINES.md

 ---

-## 📅 Generative AI Usage Code of Conduct for Student Projects
+## 📅 Generative AI Usage Code of Conduct for Challenge Projects

 1. **Use AI as a Support Tool, Not a Substitute**
    Do your own thinking first.
 Use GenAI to explore ideas or enhance your work—not to replace your effort.